Maahygrah/web3-onchain-log/README.md

 * **Exemplary** (adjective): Serving as a desirable model; representing the best of its kind. *Example:* "Maintaining polite, fast, and highly technical support in public channels provides an exemplary standard for onboarding new community members."
 ## Section 11: Crisis Management & Incident Response
 * **Incident Communication Protocol:** A structured public relations and moderation blueprint designed to instantly lock down compromised discord channels, deploy unified status updates, and provide clear on-chain instructions during an exploit or network outage.
+* **Liquidity Void Rebalancing:** A market dynamic where price moves so rapidly due to news or high-impact events that no counter-orders can be matched, leaving a completely hollow price zone that algorithms are highly drawn to fill completely in future trading sessions.